 Caregivers will check your child's blood pressure, heart rate, breathing rate, and temperature.
 They will also ask you or your child about his pain.
 These vital signs give caregivers information about your child's current health.

-A nasogastric tube is also known as a NG tube.
+A nasogastric tube is also known as an NG tube.
 It is a tube that runs from your child's nose to his stomach.
-The tube may be attached to suction (vacuum) to remove the medicine from your child's stomach.
+The tube may be attached to suction to remove the medicine from your child's stomach.
 Your child may also be given medicine through this tube, such as activated charcoal.
-Ask your child's caregiver for more information on the NG tube.

-- Blood gases: These tests are also called arterial blood gases (ABGs).
-Blood is taken from an artery usually in your child's wrist.
+- Blood gases are also called arterial blood gases (ABGs).
+Blood is taken from an artery, usually in your child's wrist.
 ABGs may be done if your child has trouble breathing or other problems caused by his illness.

-- Emetics: Emetics are medicines that cause your child to throw up.
-Throwing up may help remove the medicine from your child's stomach, so less is taken in by his body.
+- Emetics are medicines that cause your child to vomit.
+Vomiting may help remove the medicine from your child's stomach, so less is absorbed by his body.

-- Gastric lavage: Gastric lavage is sometimes called having your stomach pumped.
-The caregivers clean out your child's stomach to get rid of as much medicine as they can.
+- Gastric lavage is sometimes called having your stomach pumped.
+Caregivers clean out your child's stomach to get rid of as much medicine as they can.

-Treatment options for a severe or life-threatening nonprescription medication overdose:
+Treatment for a severe or life-threatening nonprescription medication overdose:

-- Anticonvulsants: This medicine is given to stop seizures that may be caused by a medicine overdose.
+- Anticonvulsants are given to stop seizures that may be caused by a medicine overdose.

-- Liver transplant: If your child's liver is badly damaged by a medicine overdose, he may need a liver transplant.
+- A liver transplant may be needed if your child's liver is badly damaged by a medicine overdose.
 This is surgery to replace your child's damaged liver with a healthy donor liver.
-Ask your child's caregiver for more information on liver transplants.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.